Meisterlala/NekoFans/README.md

 ```

 You can also download a specific version on the [release page](https://github.com/Meisterlala/NekoFans/releases) and install it manually.
 Unzip the downloaded file and add the folder to "Dev Plugin Locations" in the experimantal settings.
-Please visit [this](https://github.com/LeonBlade/DalamudPlugins) for more instructions on how to install plugins.

 ## NSFW Images